Liquidity Pools

 - Game contract calls

-depositBetToken()ordepositBetNative()on the liquidity pool - Pool receives the bet amount and splits it: 95% to
+depositBetToken()ordepositBetNative()on the liquidity pool - Pool receives the bet amount: 95% is reserved in

 - If player wins, game calls